Yakujin Station

 Yakujin Station (厄神駅, Yakujin-eki) is a passenger railway station located in the city of Kakogawa, Hyōgo Prefecture, Japan, operated by West Japan Railway Company (JR West).

 Lines

-Yakujin Station is served by the Kakogawa Line and is 7.4 kilometers kilometers from the terminus of the line at Kakogawa.
+Yakujin Station is served by the Kakogawa Line and is 7.4 kilometers from the terminus of the line at Kakogawa.

 The Miki Railway, which sopped operations in April 2008, had used Yakujin Station via the Miki Line.

 Station layout

 The station consists of two ground-level opposed side platforms, connected by an elevated station building.
 The station is unattended.